 Shoreditch Street Art Map

 Any other suggestions?
-Let us know in the comments below.
+Let us know in the comments below and we’ll add them to our Shoreditch street art map.

 Of course, the street art mentioned in this piece will continue to change over the coming months and years, but the places featured are long-standing canvasses for artists, so there should always be something to see in those spots.